zendive/jsdiff/README.md

 make clean install  # install dependencies make tune2chrome    # or tune2firefox to generate relevant manifest.json file
-make dev            # build in development mode and watch for changes make all            # build in production mode and make extension zip files
+make dev            # build in development mode and watch for changes
 ```

 #### Based on